Thomas C. Ayers's Collection

 Description:

 WB.
 Here is an image of an official photo that was taken in Altoona, Pennsylvania, in May of 1914.
-Shown here is Pennsylvania Railroad engine #1737, a K-4S (4-6-2) "Pacific" built in Juniata during May of 1914, renumbered "3750" in 1956, and retired in February of 1960 after 46 years of faithful service.
+Shown here is Pennsylvania Railroad engine #1737, a K-4S (4-6-2) "Pacific" built in Juniata during May of 1914 and retired in February of 1960 after 46 years of faithful service.
 Note the piston extensions and the passenger service signal line.
 This is the very first K-4S.
 William E. Burket Collection.

 Photo Date: